ChristoGrab/ChristoGrab/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=600&pause=1000&repeat=false&width=550&lines=Hi+there!+I'm+Christo%2C+nice+to+meet+you+%F0%9F%91%8B)](https://git.io/typing-svg)

-- 🧑‍💻 I'm currently working as a full-time contractor for [Airbyte](https://airbyte.com/), embedded in the Critical Connectors team.
-We take ownership of the largest, toughest source connectors, working to consistenly improve efficiency and reliability while addressing the needs and concerns of some of our most important clients.
+- 🧑‍💻 I'm currently working as a full-time contractor for [Airbyte](https://airbyte.com/), embedded in the Marketplace & Contributions team.
+We take ownership of the long-tail community connectors in our ever-growing catalog by leveraging the speed and simplicity of the Connector Builder.
 - 🌱 After graduating from App Academy's intensive Software Engineering program in December 2022, I've continued to grow every day, first as a freelance web developer and now through my work with Airbyte.
+I've just begun jumping into the heady world of Java/Kotlin platform development, as well as building internal developer tools for our Python connector developers.
 - 🎭 Before switching focuses to pursue my passion for software, I was an actor in New York.
 I performed in dozens of plays, indie films, and even a couple of commercial voice-over spots.
 - 🧳 One of my great loves in life is traveling.
-Two years ago I spent a life-changing four months backpacking with my partner through the entirety of Central America, starting in Mexico City and working our way overland across 45 destinations in 8 countries until finally reaching Panama City.
+I spent a life-changing four months backpacking with my partner through the entirety of Central America in 2022, starting in Mexico City and working our way overland across 45 destinations in 8 countries until finally reaching Panama City.
+Since then we've explored Colombia and are eager to expand our horizons ever further.
 - 👀 Some of my many other interests outside software include history, science fiction, cooking, video games, and on and on the list goes!
 - <a href="https://ChristoGrab.github.io/">Take a look at my portfolio here!</a>